 Orchards can be recognized by ...regular spacing and alignment of trees...near human occupancy...
 Aerial Photography and Image Interpretation (Paine & Kiser, 2012)

 Canada Census of Agriculture of 1921 and prior recorded acres of fruit trees by agriculture district but did not record specifically where the acres where.
-Other orchards existed but were gone by the time of the 1926/1928 aerial photos.
+Other orchards existed while some were gone by the time of the 1926/1928 aerial photos.
 Some orchards were planted later than the 1926/1928 photos as in the case of the orchard now on UVic property.
 Apples, pears, cherries and plums were prominent.
 The 1931 Census of Agriculture recorded 1350 acres of fruit tree orchards in the Victoria/Saanich peninsula.
 The 2011 Census recorded 346 acres of fruit trees which is an increase from the low of 11 acres in 1961.